usegalaxy-au/infrastructure/roles/nginx-upload-module/README.md

 Ansible role for building nginx_upload_module from module source code and adding it to nginx modules-enabled

+This role is based on a blog post by Chris Oliver https://gorails.com/blog/how-to-compile-dynamic-nginx-modules

 **Author: Catherine Bromhead 2021**

 ### Prerequisites